 Ground covers, Perennials

 Native in alpine regions from central Europe east to central Asia.
-Grows 6 to 9 in. high, with trailing stems 1 1/2 ft. long.
-Leaves narrow, less than 1 in. long.
+Grows to 6–9 in. high, with trailing stems 1 1/2 ft. long.
+Leaves are narrow, less than 1 in. long.
 Clusters of small white or pink flowers.
 To propagate, take cuttings in midsummer.

 Excellent groundcover, 6–8 in. high, spreading slowly but widely.
 Pleasantly scented, dark green...

 Native from Vermont to Alabama, west to North Dakota, Wyoming, and New Mexico.
 This stout-stemmed plan...